Skip to content

 Specifically, this component does two things:

 1. When an operator is selected, it analyzes the operator preferences that led to the decision, and caches any operator selection knowledge that played a necessary role in the selection.
 All necessity preferences, i.e. prohibit and require preferences, are always included in the ROSK since they inherently encode the correctness of whether an operator is applicable in a problem space.
 In contrast, some desirability preferences (rejects, betters, worses, bests, worsts and indifferents) are included in the ROSK depending on the role they play in the selection of the operator.
 How Soar determines which of those preferences to include in the ROSK is determined by the preference semantics it uses to choose an operator.
-During the decision phase, operator preferences are evaluated in a sequence of seven steps or filters, in an effort to select a single operator, as described in Section 2.4.2.
+During the decision phase, operator preferences are evaluated in a sequence of seven steps or filters, in an effort to select a single operator, as described in how preferences are evaluated to decide an operator.
 Each step, or filter, handles a specific type of preference.
 As the preference semantics are applied at each step to incrementally filter the candidate operators to a potential selected operator, EBC incrementally adds operator preferences to the ROSK based on the preferences that were instrumental in applying each filter.
-A more detailed explanation of the logic used at each step can be found in Section 4.6.15.
+A more detailed explanation of the logic used at each step can be found in determining which OSK preferences are relevant.

 2. When an o-supported rule matches, EBC caches the operator’s ROSK in the instantiation of that rule.
 Since that selection knowledge was necessary to select the operator needed for the rule to match, chunking must backtrace through that knowledge.
 The operationality analysis component uses the cached ROSK to do this and incorporate the necessary operator selection reasoning knowledge into the learned rule.
 For some types of agent designs, including operator selection knowledge is needed to ensure correctness.